KeroMagdy2001/DNS_discoverer/README.md

 # DNS_discoverer
-It helps the researcher to find vulerabilty of DNS Zone Transfer
+It helps the researcher to find vulnerability of DNS Zone Transfer